matpompili/flarum-favicon/README.md

 Now you will need to extract that zip file to a folder inside you flarum home, e.g `myFavicons`.

 Finally, in the admin panel, open flarum-favicon settings.
-You will need to put the path of the folder relative to your web root.
-What does that mean?
+You will need to put the **name** of the folder that's inside your flarum home folder.
+With reference to the previous example, it would be `myFavicons`.

-If your website `www.myforum.org` opens directly on flarum, then the favicon folder path will just be, with reference to the previous example, `myFavicons`.
-If your forum address is `www.mywebsite.org/something/forum`
+And that's it!